mozzarellaV8/agora-marketplace/poisson.md

 # Poisson Regressions

 One of issues with darknet markets is that they're in the dark.
-Answering some basic questions might shed some light. **How large are these markets?
-How large could they be?**
+Answering some basic questions might shed some light. **How large are these markets?** and, if left unchecked, **How large could they be?**

 What follows are basic attempts at models to answer these questions.